Why falling gas prices are not taking the sting out of inflation

 Why you should pay attention to core inflation

-Housing costs are a growing factor behind inflation.
+Housing costs — up 5.7% from a year ago — are a growing factor behind inflation.
 Rising rents and home prices are reflected only gradually in the Labor Department data, and those costs tend to be more persistent than volatile food and energy prices.

-Forecasters say core inflation, which excludes food and energy costs, likely increased last month.

 "That's moving in the wrong direction for the Federal Reserve," says Diane Swonk, chief economist for KPMG.
 "We do see some things coming down in price out there and that's great.
 But the other shoe to drop is the core inflation number."